-- 1 Approval of the details of Access, Appearance, Landscaping, Layout and Scale (hereinafter called "the reserved matters") shall be obtained from the Local Planning Authority before the commencement of any development. - 2 Application for the approval of reserved matters must be made not later than three years from the date of the outline permission and the development to which this permission relates must be begun within two years from the date of final approval of reserved matters. - 3 The detailed plans and particulars to be submitted as reserved matters in relation to scale shall include details of existing and proposed site levels in relation to adjacent properties.
-The development shall be implemented in accordance with the approved details, unless otherwise prior agreed in writing by the Local Planning Authority. - 4 No development shall commence on any part of the application site unless or until a detailed design of the major / minor T junction, as shown for indicative purposes on the illustrative layout has been submitted for approval.
+- Approval of the details of Access, Appearance, Landscaping, Layout and Scale (hereinafter called "the reserved matters") shall be obtained from the Local Planning Authority before the commencement of any development. - Application for the approval of reserved matters must be made not later than three years from the date of the outline permission and the development to which this permission relates must be begun within two years from the date of final approval of reserved matters. - The detailed plans and particulars to be submitted as reserved matters in relation to scale shall include details of existing and proposed site levels in relation to adjacent properties.
+The development shall be implemented strictly in accordance with the approved details. - 4 No development shall commence on any part of the application site unless or until a detailed design of the major / minor T junction, as shown for indicative purposes on the illustrative layout has been submitted for approval.